-How to Target Multiple Cities Without Hurting Your SEO
+How To Target Multiple Cities Without Hurting Your SEO

 So, the next time you’re thinking of skipping local SEO, think again.

 It could actually be your ticket to getting that random out-on-vacation dude to check out your pizza place.
+(Or beauty salon.
+Or hardware store – you get the point.)

-Local SEO Ranks You Higher on Google
+Local SEO Ranks You Higher On Google

-We’re all well-informed on the SEO KPIs you should be tracking to rank on Google.
+We’re all well-informed on the SEO KPIs you should track to rank on Google.

 Two of these are: